 Les Gets – The most charming and cultural resort

 Lets Gets is one of the oldest ski resorts in France and exudes French charm.
-If you’re planning French Alps winter snow holidays for non-skiers and love culture, this is for you.
+If you’re planning to spend your winter holidays in a Les Gets accommodation and you are a non-skiers and love culture, this is for you.

 Pottery at La Poterie des Gets